ton-connect/sdk/packages/sdk/README.md

 ## Installation with npm
 `npm i @tonconnect/sdk`

+# Usage
-## Init connector and call autoConnect.
+## Init connector and call restoreConnection.
 If user connected his wallet before, connector will restore the connection

 ```ts
 import TonConnect from '@tonconnect/sdk';